souzamarlon/bootcamp-fastfeet/README.md

 $ yarn
 $ yarn start

-# Install dependencies for mobile - Available just for Android smartphones.
+# Note: Available just for Android smartphones.
+# Install dependencies for mobile
 $ cd mobile
 $ yarn

 # Note:
 # It is necessary to change the IP address in the api.js file to IP address where you installed the back end.
-# You can find the api file in src/services/api.js
+# You can find the api file at src/services/api.js

 # Run the app (Android)
 $ react-native run-android